Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Optimal Training in Large TDD Multi-user Systems

-Consider a time division duplex (TDD) system where uplink and downlink access the \textit{same} channel at different times.
-Therefore, the transmitter estimates the channel from known pilot signaling of the receivers.
-The imperfections in the CSIT are caused by (i) channel estimation errors, (ii) imperfect channel reciprocity due to different hardware in the transmitter and receiver and (iii) the duration for which the channel is approximately constant, i.e. the channel coherence time.
+In the considered TDD system, the imperfections in the CSIT are caused by (i) channel estimation errors in the UL, (ii) imperfect channel reciprocity due to different hardware in the transmitter and receiver and (iii) the channel coherence interval $T$.
+In what follows, we assume that the channel is perfectly reciprocal and we study the joint impact of (i) and (iii) for uncorrelated channels ($\Tt_k = \I_M~\forall k$).

-In what follows we assume that the channel is perfectly reciprocal and study the impact of (i) and (iii) for $\Tt\eqq\I_M$ and $\L\eqq\I_K$.
-The channel is assumed to be constant over $T\inn\Rbb^+$ channel uses which are divided into $T_d$ channel uses for data transmission in the downlink and $T_t$ channel uses for channel training in the uplink.
-During the training phase, each user sends $T_t$ \textit{orthogonal} pilot symbols, (which limits the number of users to $K\!\leq\!T_t$), from which the transmitter estimates the channel using MMSE channel estimator.
-Furthermore, we assume that the SNR $\SNR_{ul}$ of the uplink channel is smaller than the SNR $\SNR_{dl}$ of the downlink channel, since the receivers usually have less transmit power available.
-This setup has been considered in \cite{marzetta2006tmm,jose2010lpm,salim2010fma}.